Jovan-Trajceski/Summer-Olympics/README.md

 # Summer-Olympics

-This case study explores the question if olympic host countries win more medals by analyzing data from 1896 to 2008.
+This case study explores the question if host countries win more medals by analyzing data from 1896 to 2008.

 # Data sets